RaviPrakash1264/StayRated/README.md

 about a particular hotel as well.</p>
 <p><strong>• RatingService: </strong>Handles rating-related operations, which includes
-creation of ratings with userId,hotelId,rating out of 10 and feedback about the particular hotel.It also lists down the the ratings based on userId and hotelId.</p>
+creation of ratings with userId,hotelId,rating out of 10 and feedback about the particular hotel.It also lists down the ratings based on userId and hotelId.</p>
 <p><strong>• ConfigServer: </strong>Provides centralized configuration
 management for all microservices.</p>